iewaij/data-analytics-bank-marketing/docs/content/07_support_vector_machine.md

 ### Kernel

 For linearly separable and almost linearly separable data, SVM works well.
-For data that is not linearly separable, we can project the data to space where it is linearly separable.
-What Kernel Trick does is utilizing the existing features and applying some transformations to create new features and calculates the nonlinear decision boundary in higher dimension by using these features.
+For data that is not linearly separable, we can project the data to a space where it is linearly separable.
+What Kernel Trick does it utilizes the existing features and applies some transformations to create new features and calculates the nonlinear decision boundary in higher dimension by using these features.

 ## Linear SVM